17 Types of Pet Turtles: Best Turtles to Have as Pets

 FoodCommercial food, insects, krill, worms, live fish, vegetables, etc.

-The Red-eared slider got its name from its famous patch of red color behind each eye.
-It is one of the most common types of pet turtles available in the USA.
-They are generally available in all over the world.
-However, you can mostly find them in the Gulf of Mexico to Texas.
+The Red-eared slider is named for the red patch behind each eye.
+It’s one of the most common pet turtles in the USA.
+You can mostly find them from the Gulf of Mexico to Texas, but they are available worldwide.

 Size and Appearance:

-Red-eared sliders can grow up to a pretty big size.
-Adult red ear sliders can be about 12 inches in diameter.
-The overall body color of this turtle is greenish with a bright red patch behind each eye.
-Red-eared sliders are aquatic turtles.
-So, they must need an aquarium with water.
+Adult red-eared sliders can grow up to 12 inches in diameter.
+Their body is greenish with a bright red patch behind each eye.
+Being aquatic turtles, they need an aquarium with water.

 Feeding: